 There is no strategy; no constructive debates or public discussion of the problem.
 EU leaders have finally begun to realize the depth of this problem and taken the first steps to resolve it.
 However, there is still a long way to go before there would be no second-class citizens in the European Union.
 There is a lot of talk about the various inequalities within the European Union but geographical inequalities remain to be addressed according to their importance.
 Today’s cheap imported labour for the advanced member states is a national disaster for the periphery, which will eventually damage both sides as the periphery with its disintegrating social structure may destroy the European dream as a whole.
 That is why we must find a solution!

-We, the signers of this declaration, fully understanding our historical responsibility, feeling the pressure of time and seeing the difficult situation our nations are in, decided to join forces and put an end to the silence, the waffling and scratching the surface of the problem.
-We want a fair and secure Europe!
-In the West and the East alike.
+We, the signers of this declaration, fully understanding our historical responsibility, feeling the pressure of time and seeing the difficult situation our nations are in, decided to join forces and put an end to the silence about this issue.
+We want a fair and secure Europe for all its citizens!
 Of course, we know it is a complex issue and the solution cannot come overnight.
 However, we have no choice but to set this goal here and now because we are in the last hour.